Landsat program: Fires in Yellowstone National Park

 The Yellowstone fires of 1988 were the worst in the recorded history of the national park.
 They lasted from 14 June to 11 September 1988, when rain and snow helped halt the spread of the fires.
 The area affected by the fire was estimated to be 3,213 square kilometers – 36% of the park.
-Landsat imagery was used for the area estimation, and it also helped determine the reasons why the fire spread so quickly.
+Landsat imagery was used for the area estimation, and also helped determine why the fire spread so quickly.
 Historic drought and a significant number of lightning strikes were some of the factors that created conditions for the massive fire, but anthropogenic actions amplified the disaster.
-On images generated previous to the fire, there is an evident difference between lands that display preservation practices and the lands that display clear cut activities for timber production.
-These two type of lands reacted differently to the stress of fires, and it is believed that that was an important factor on the behavior of the wildfire.
-Landsat imagery, and satellite imagery in general, have contributed to understanding fire science; fire danger, wildfire behavior and the effects of wildfire on certain areas.
-It has helped understanding of how different features and vegetation fuel fires, change temperature, and affect the spreading speed.
+On images generated before the fire, there is an evident difference between lands that display preservation practices and the lands that display clear-cut activities for timber production.
+These two types of land reacted differently to the stress of fires, and it is believed that this was an important factor in the behavior of the wildfire.
+Landsat imagery, and satellite imagery in general, have contributed to understanding fire science; fire danger, wildfire behavior, and the effects of wildfire on certain areas.
+It has helped in understanding how different features and vegetation fuel fires, change temperature, and affect the spreading speed.

 Glacier retreat

-The serial nature of Landsat missions and the fact that is the longest-running satellite program gives it a unique perspective to generate information of Earth.
-Glacier retreat in a big scale can be traced back to previous Landsat missions, and this information can be used to generate climate change knowledge.
-The Columbia glacier retreat for example, can be observed in false-composite images since Landsat 4 in 1986.
+The serial nature of Landsat missions and the fact that it is the longest-running satellite program gives it a unique perspective to generate information about Earth.
+Glacier retreat on a big scale can be traced back to previous Landsat missions, and this information can be used to augment climate change knowledge.
+The Columbia glacier retreat, for example, can be observed in false-composite images since Landsat 4 in 1986.

 Urban development

-Landsat imagery gives a time-lapse like series of images of development.
-Human development specifically, can be measured by the size a city grows over time.
-Further than just population estimates and energy consumption, Landsat imagery gives an insight of the type of urban development, and study aspects of social and political change through visible change.
-In Beijing for example, a series of ring roads started to develop in 1980s following the economic reform of 1970, and the change in development rate and construction rate was accelerated in these time periods.
+Landsat imagery gives a time-lapse-like series of images of development.
+Human development, specifically, can be measured by the size a city grows over time.
+Further than just population estimates and energy consumption, Landsat imagery gives an insight into the type of urban development, and studies aspects of social and political change through visible change.
+In Beijing for example, a series of ring roads started to develop in the 1980s following the economic reform of 1970, and the change in development rate and construction rate was accelerated during this time period.

 Ecology

 Discovery of new species

 In 2005, Landsat imagery assisted in the discovery of new species.
-Conservation scientist Julian Bayliss wanted to find areas that could potentially become conservation forests using Landsat generated satellite images.
+Conservation scientist Julian Bayliss wanted to find areas that could potentially become conservation forests using Landsat-generated satellite images.
 Bayliss saw a patch in Mozambique that until then had no detailed information.
 On a reconnaissance trip, he found great diversity of wildlife as well as three new species of butterflies and a new snake species.
 Following his discovery, he continued to study this forest and was able to map and determine the forest extent.